azathought/azathought.github.io/isometric.md

 * [Azathought on Instagram](https://www.instagram.com/azathought_games/)

 ## Isometric in Foundry VTT
-Method 1: without special modules, run your grid in a Hex Columns Odd 74 px format.
+**Method 1 - The Hex Trick**: without special modules, run your grid in a Hex Columns Odd 74 px format.
 This lines up with a 64 px isometric grid.

-Method 2: for full isometric grid support check out the grape_juice-isometics plugin which is currently in early access available through this [patreon](https://www.patreon.com/foundry_grape_juice)
+**Method 2 - Full Isometric**: for full isometric grid support check out the **grape_juice-isometics plugin** which is currently in early access available through this [patreon](https://www.patreon.com/foundry_grape_juice)

-Find full settings for maps imported into Foundry VTT in Content pack 1.
+Find full settings recommendations for maps imported into Foundry VTT in Isometirc Content pack 1.

 ## Isometric in Roll20
 I find Roll20 works the best running in "gridless" mode and moving your tokens freely.
+Bake your tactical grid into your map images and then size your tokens so the height of the creature is to scale with the grid.
 Find my settings for maps imported into Roll20 in Content pack 1.
 Measurements will be approximate, but Roll20 handles gridless well.

+Native Isometric grid support doesn't exist in Roll20, but you can vote for it to be considered here: [Roll20 Suggestion Forum](https://app.roll20.net/forum/post/1295021/slug%7D)

 ## Isomteric tips Youtube playlists and key videos
 * [Playlist - Isometric Art Tips](https://www.youtube.com/playlist?list=PLwozL5pYIL5RD3-1D9EHuHaUrHg1vb_pz)